4 Best Neighborhoods in Daytona Beach: Where to Live Near the Ocean

 Make Yourself at Home in Daytona Beach's Best Neighborhoods

-Known for its sunshine and sandy beaches, Daytona Beach, FL, is also an in-demand location for its large number of local activities to take part in, including a day at the world-famous Daytona International Speedway.
+Known for its sunshine and sandy beaches, residents also love the plethora of things to do in Daytona Beach, including the world-famous Daytona International Speedway.
 In addition, the year-round warm weather makes it a popular location for homebuyers.